Secure Detention Programs

 - We will obtain information regarding social history and background materials.
 We must also immediately receive educational and medical history information.

-The West Central Regional Juvenile Center (WCRJC) offers a chemical dependency programming through Drake Counseling.
-The Residential Treatment Corrections program Can be either 30, 60, 90, and 120 days in length.
+The West Central Regional Juvenile Center (WCRJC) offers substance use disorder programming through Drake Counseling.
+The Residential Treatment Corrections program Can be either 60, 90, or 120 days in length.
 This treatment is classified as outpatient and is provided onsite.
 It consists of an evaluation, education, group therapy, and individual therapy.
 Drake Counseling provides probation agents and chemical dependency assessor with weekly updates.
 Midterm and discharge recommendations are made at the conclusion of a client's stay.
 The WCRJC may be able to provide Rule 25 assessments on a request basis.

 Drake also provides a counselor for weekly family counseling sessions for those families who wish to participate.
 After the initial face to face counseling session, weekly meetings can be held via the telephone/Skype.
 The family sessions are provided with no cost being assessed to the family or county.